ooni/spec/nettests/ts-017-web-connectivity.md

 does not reuse the connections established during the connectivity step to GET the provided URL, but modern versions do that as an extension, to avoid the need to re-establish new connections from scratch.

+We call this step the "web" step because its goal is to fetch a webpage for the input URL.

 #### Data collected by these steps